Our philosophy and research

 Improved children’s behaviour

-TIK has also been used in a randomised controlled effectiveness trial for primary school aged children with emerging conduct problems, delivered by Child and Adolescent Mental Health Service clinicians/education staff.
+Tuning in to Kids has also been used in a randomised controlled effectiveness trial for primary school-aged children with emerging conduct problems, delivered by Child and Adolescent Mental Health Service clinicians/education staff.

-Findings from this study showed that both intervention conditions (TripleP and TIK) significantly and equally improved children’s behaviour problems compared to control families, who did not improve.
-Further, those in the TIK condition made greater change than those in TripleP if the parent also had their own psychological difficulties.
+Findings from this study showed that both intervention conditions (TripleP and Tuning in to Kids) significantly and equally improved children’s behaviour problems compared to control families, who did not improve.
+Further, those in the Tuning in to Kids condition made greater change than those in TripleP if the parent also had their own psychological difficulties.

-Please see research publications below for further detail on the evidence-base.
+Please see research publications below for further detail on the evidence base.

 Research Publications